AhmedFekry98/mobadra/app/Features/Chat/README.md

 # Chat Feature

-A complete real-time chat system supporting private conversations, group chats, and support tickets.
+A real-time chat system supporting private 1-to-1 conversations between teachers and students in the same group.

 ## Features

-- **Private Chat (1-to-1)**: Direct messaging between any two users
+- **Private Chat (1-to-1)**: Direct messaging between teacher and student in the same group
-- **Group Chat**: Group conversations linked to study groups
-- **Support Chat**: Customer support conversations
 - **Real-time**: WebSocket support via Laravel Broadcasting
 - **Message Types**: Text, images, files, audio, video
 - **Read Receipts**: Track message read status
 - **Typing Indicators**: Show when users are typing
 - **Attachments**: File uploads with Spatie Media Library

+## Chat Rules

+- **Teachers** can only start conversations with students in their groups
+- **Students** can only start conversations with teachers in their groups
+- Only 1-to-1 private conversations between teacher ↔ student
+- No group chats or support chats

 ---